My Quiet Kitchen

 Vegan Meatloaf With Beyond Beef

 I'm so excited to share this stuffed vegan meatloaf with you!
-It's impossibly delicious, fun to make, and really is the perfect main dish when you want to please a mixed crowd of meat eaters and vegans/vegetarians.
+It's impossibly delicious, fun to make, and really is the perfect main dish when you're serving a mixed crowd of meat-eaters and vegans/vegetarians.

 First, a quick note about the inclusion of Beyond Meat's beef in this recipe.
 I share a lot of oil-free, whole-food recipes, so I fully appreciate that this isn't a recipe for everyone.
 And that's okay!